bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 - - - - - - - - -
 - - - - - - - - -

-I found/rediscovered some pretty cool sources while researching this blog post.
+I found/rediscovered some pretty cool sources while researching this article.
 If you're interested in learning more about this kind of stuff before it learns too much about you, check these out:

 - [The History of Artificial Neural Nets](https://en.wikipedia.org/wiki/Artificial_neural_network#History) - as opposed to Biological Neural Nets.
 It's Wikipedia, yeah, but informative.
 - [Stanford's Machine Learning Course](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=MachineLearning) - Taught by Andrew Ng, a powerhouse in his field.
-- [Stanford's Unsupervised Feature Learning and Deep Learning tutorial](http://ufldl.stanford.edu/wiki/index.php/Neural_Networks) - Builds up the concepts and the mathematics for much premium understand.
+- [Stanford's Unsupervised Feature Learning and Deep Learning tutorial](http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial) - Builds up the concepts and the mathematics for much premium understand.
-- [Neural Networks, Manifolds, and Topology](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) - An interesting  graphical interpretation into a deep neural net.
+- [Neural Networks, Manifolds, and Topology](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) - An interesting  graphical interpretation of deep neural nets.
 - [BONUS!
 MarI/O - Machine Learning for Video Games](https://www.youtube.com/watch?v=qv6UVOQ0F44&feature=youtu.be) - You made it all the way through this article!
 Have a self-learning Mario-bot.
+- [BONUS 2!
+Learnfun and Playfun](https://www.youtube.com/watch?v=YGJHR9Ovszs) - More excellent video game learning.